timescale/pgai/docs/ollama.md

 ```

 You can use [jsonb operators and functions](https://www.postgresql.org/docs/current/functions-json.html#FUNCTIONS-JSON-PROCESSING)
-to manipulate the jsonb object returned from `ollama_chat_complete`.
+to manipulate the jsonb object returned from `ollama_chat_complete`:

 ```sql
 -- the following two metacommands cause the raw query results to be printed